 Pre- and Post-Release Support

 TRI’s success relies on a multi-phase process.
-Our programs and services include pre-release support through a six-month pre-release course inside Denver Women’s Correctional Facility (using the evidence-based University of Cincinnati Research Institute Core Competencies Curriculum), followed by post-release wraparound transitional services.
+Our programs and services include pre-release support through a six-month pre-release course inside Denver Women’s Correctional Facility, followed by post-release wraparound transitional services.

-TRI staff and Denver Women’s Correctional Facility personnel work together to refer and interview candidates who meet specific criteria for the Pre-Release Program.
-Up to 12 women at DWCF are chosen every 6 months to participate in the program who meet our criteria.
-This program uses a cognitive behavioral based approach to decrease criminogenic thinking and increase participants’ ability to make healthier decisions.
+TRI staff and Denver Women’s Correctional Facility personnel work together to refer and interview candidates who meet specific criteria for the Pre-Release Program called TRIumph.
+Up to 12 women at DWCF are chosen every 6 months to participate in the training program which uses the evidence-based University of Cincinnati Research Institute Core Competencies Curriculum.
+This program, which uses a cognitive behavioral-based approach to decrease criminogenic thinking to increase participants’ ability to make healthier decisions.

 Post-Release Transitional Services at the Welcome Back Center

 Upon release from Denver Women’s Correctional Facility our participants receive one of our Welcome Backpacks and begin work with TRI professionals.
-They have a full range of services available to them at the Welcome Back Center to:
+Much of this important work begins at the Welcome Back Center.

 Post-Release TRI Transitional House (Boulder County/Longmont)

 The two most important and immediate factors to promote successful reentry are employment and housing.
 Without them, the chances of a successful reintegration are significantly reduced.
-Successful graduates of TRI’s pre-release program will quality for housing support.
-Women paroling to the Denver metro areas will be linked up with referrals to sober and safe housing options.
-Women paroling directly to Boulder County will be eligible to apply to the TRI house.
+Successful graduates of TRI’s pre-release program will quality for housing support at The TRI house.